source-foundry/manual-ttfa/README.md

-# manual-ttfa
-Manual TTFAutohint Instruction Set Adjustments
+# Manual `ttfautohint` Instruction Set Adjustments

+## About

+This document describes an approach to view and manually adjust the automated [TTFAutohint](https://www.freetype.org/ttfautohint/) bytecode instruction sets in TrueType font binaries.